The Art of the Deal: Questions of veracity

-Biographers, associates and fact-checkers have cast doubt on the book's version of events.
-To those with detailed knowledge of the projects, the singular hero of the book appeared instead as a fictional composite of the many power-brokers, doers and domain experts who actually made things happen.
-This omniscient persona faced exaggerated odds and won overstated profits.
+Biographers, associates and fact-checkers have cast doubt on parts of the book's version of events.
+Their accounts describe projects that the book presents largely through Trump as also depending on public officials, lawyers, financiers and other specialists, while some reported timelines and profits differ from those in the book.
+Critics of the book's accuracy have therefore described its central dealmaker as a composite that minimizes the roles of other participants and presents setbacks in more favorable terms.
 As biographer Gwenda Blair wrote in 2000, "In The Art of the Deal, [Trump] claims that business deals are what distinguish him ... but his most original creation is the continuous self-inflation."
 Still, those tracing out Trump's life could not discern the more limited reality all at once.
 Speaking 20 years later, Blair bemoaned her failure, as a biographer, to have "understood how fabricated [the book] was ... how that founding myth was so riddled with at best exaggeration."

 Chapter four, "The Cincinnati Kid", tells the story of Trump's "first big deal".
 According to the book, Trump came up with the idea of buying Swifton Village, a struggling apartment complex in Cincinnati.
 He partnered with his father Fred to turn Swifton around; then, just as the neighborhood headed irretrievably downhill, tricked a buyer into overpaying: "The price was $12 million—or approximately a $6 million profit for us.
 It was a huge return on a short-term investment."
 Roy Knight, part of the Village's maintenance crew, told reporters that the project was actually Fred Trump's "baby"; biographers generally agree.
 Donald was cloistered at New York Military Academy when his father boarded a plane to Ohio and won the property at auction.
 He attended college while Fred turned things around.
-The younger Trump did visit on occasion, but only to do "yardwork and cleaning".
+The younger Trump did visit on occasion, but only to do "yard work and cleaning".
 Finally, the sale price was $6.75 million, $1 million more than the purchase price, representing little if any profit after eight years of expenses (estimated at $500,000) and interest.